-The following recommendations address Plum Creek's proposal to rezone approximately 1,500 acres for development on Long Pond to accommodate up to 110 residential dwelling units.
+The following Commission-generated amendments address Plum Creek's proposal to rezone approximately 1,500 acres for development on Long Pond to accommodate up to 110 residential dwelling units.
 Pertinent details of Plum Creek's proposal for this development area are set forth in the table that follows.

-RECOMMENDATIONS FOR THE LONG POND DEVELOPMENT AREA
+COMMISSION-GENERATED AMENDMENTS FOR THE LONG POND DEVELOPMENT AREA

-Concept Plan Proposal Recommendations Numbers and types of units 1.
+Concept Plan Proposal Amendments Numbers and types of units 1.
 Residential units Capped (110 units).
-Capped at 55 residential units.52 2.
+Capped at 55 residential units.51 2.
 Resort accommodation units None proposed.
-No recommended changes.
+No changes.
 3. Caretaker/manager housing Uncapped.
-No recommended changes.
+No changes.
 4. Affordable housing None proposed.
 Permitted use, subject to 55-unit cap.
 5. Employee housing None proposed.
-No recommended changes.
-Ability to transfer in additional residential units, up to 975 No. No recommended changes.
+No changes.
+Ability to transfer in additional residential units, up to 975 No. No changes.
 Approx. size and configuration of development area(s) Total: 1,500 acres, including 32,985 feet of shorefront on Long Pond.
 323 acres (D-RS3M zone - northeast shore).
 250 acres (D-RS3M zone - northwest shore).
 912 acres (D-RS3M zone - southeast shore).
 15 acres (D-RS3M zone - southwest shore).
 Remove D-RS3M northeast and northwest shore zones; add these areas to Balance conservation easement acreage.
 Place waterfowl and wading bird habitat located on the southeast shore and its associated 250-foot buffer off-limits to development, keeping it part of the development zone but as a no disturbance area.
-No recommended changes to southwest shore.
+No changes to southwest shore.

-52 The number of units within this development area would be permanently capped at 55 total units, with actual number and location of units based on subdivision review and approval.
-Permanency of the cap would be accomplished not through donation of unused lands to the 'Balance' conservation easement following build-out of 55 units, as currently proposed by Plum Creek, but instead through restrictive covenants on land within the zone extinguishing additional development rights beyond 55 units.
+&lt;sup>51 The number of units within this development area would be permanently capped at 55 total units, with actual number and location of units based on subdivision review and approval.
+Permanency of the cap would be accomplished not through donation of unused lands to the 'Balance' conservation easement following build-out of 55 units, as currently proposed by Plum Creek, but instead through restrictive covenants (or alternative deed-based restrictions as determined by legal counsel to the Commission) on land within the zone extinguishing additional development rights beyond 55 units.
 These restrictive covenants would be placed on the land at the time of Concept Plan approval.
 Thus, these restrictive covenants would permanently preclude additional development of residential units (including vertical expansion of such units) but not add acreage to the 'Balance' conservation easement.

-RECOMMENDATIONS FOR THE LONG POND DEVELOPMENT AREA (CONTINUED)
+LONG POND DEVELOPMENT AREA (CONTINUED)

 Land use zoning D-RS3M (Residential Recreation Development) zone : Accommodates predominantly residential subdivisions comprised only of single family dwellings.
 Replace D-RS3M zone with new D-MH- RS1 zone to allow primarily residential development (both single and multi- family, including affordable housing) as well as public/civic uses and facilities, home occupations and other uses compatible with residential development, and to prohibit commercial or industrial uses.
-53 Development review process LURC subdivision/development review, subject to statutory criteria, regulatory criteria and Concept Plan addendum to Chapter 10.
-LURC subdivision/development review, subject to statutory and regulatory criteria and Concept Plan addendum to Chapter 10 as modified by pertinent recommendations.
-54 Reservation of excess lands Not proposed.
-No recommended changes.
+Development review process LURC subdivision/development review, subject to statutory criteria, regulatory criteria and Concept Plan addendum to Chapter 10.
+LURC subdivision/development review, subject to statutory and regulatory criteria and Concept Plan addendum to Chapter 10 as modified by pertinent amendments.
+Reservation of excess lands Not proposed.
+No changes.
 Disposition of undeveloped land after 30-year term Balance easement.
-Restrictive covenant (see footnote 52, above).
+Restrictive covenant (see footnote 51, above).
 Limitations on shoreland structures Not proposed.
 Limit shoreland structures (including docks, moorings, and boat launches) to no more than two common water access points in the southeast shore area.
-No limitations recommended in the southwest shore area.
+No limitations in the southwest shore area.

-54 For example, see recommendations, Land Use Zoning (Permitted Uses); Planning and Design Components within Development Areas; and Scenic, Lighting and Noise Standards.
+&lt;sup>53 For example, See Land Use Zoning (Permitted Uses), p 46; Planning and Design Components within Development Areas, p 54; and Scenic, Lighting and Noise Standards, p 60.